FCanfran/ATM-DP/README.md

 - `gdb`: graph database generator.
 It contains a synthetic bank dataset generation tool based on the [Wisabi Bank Dataset](https://www.kaggle.com/datasets/obinnaiheanachor/wisabi-bank-dataset?resource=download),
 a Golang population module for the creation of the corresponding Neo4j database.
 It also contains a parametrizable synthetic transaction generator based on the created bank dataset.

+- `auxiliary-tests`: Some auxiliary tests of the project.

+- `results-processor`: It contains scripts for the generation of the results plots of the experiments carried on the project.
+These scripts make use of the custom-modified version of the [diefpy tool](https://sdm-tib.github.io/diefpy/).

+- `results`: It contains all the result plots and files for all the experiments carried along the project.

+- `report.pdf`: The Master Thesis in pdf format.

 Then we can find different versions of the Golang implementation of the Continuous Query Engine for the detection of anomalous ATM transactions (ATM-DP):

 - `engine-E0`: ATM-DP with real-time simulation of the transaction input stream.